ptm108/Graspfood2/README.md

 ## Pre-requisites

 You must have npm and git installed.
-Clone this github repo using the follow:
+Clone this github repo using the following:

 ```
-git clone githubrepo
+git clone git@github.com:ptm108/Graspfood2.git
 ```

 ## Setup of Application